andybowsword/react-tree-selector/README.md

 ## Basic Usage (Demo Example)

-This example demonstrates using the `TreeMultiSelector` with sample data and displaying the selected IDs.
+This example demonstrates using the `TreeSelector` with sample data and displaying the selected IDs.

 ```jsx
 "use client";